algorithms-in-action/algorithms-in-action.github.io/src/algorithms/explanations/TTFExp.md

 A 234 tree is a form of balanced search tree (and a simple instance of a B-tree).
 All leaves are at the same level of the tree.
-The tree is made up of three kinds of nodes: two-nodes, three-nodes and four-nodes, named for the number of childred the node has.
+The tree is made up of three kinds of nodes: two-nodes, three-nodes and four-nodes, named for the number of children the node has.
 Two-nodes are the same as binary search tree nodes, containing a left subtree (child1), a key (key1) and a right subtree (child2).
 Ordinarily they would also hold a data field, which the user